NibiruChain/py-sdk/docs-md/pytypes/event.md

     ### Methods

     `to_dict(self) ‑> Dict[str, Dict[str, str]]`
-    :
+    :   Returns as dictionary

+        Returns:
+            Dict[str, Dict[str, str]]: the dictionary

 `RawEvent()`
 :   Dictionary representing a Tendermint event.
 In the raw TxOutput of a
-    successful transaciton, it's the value at
+    successful transaction, it's the value at

     ```python
     tx_output['rawLog'][0]['events']